 7) Unlock your armor skill lines

-To unlock one of the three armor skills in the game all you need to do is equip three pieces of that armor that have that same weight, so three pieces of light, medium or heavy.
+To unlock one of the three armor skills in the game all you need to do is equip three pieces of that armor that have the same weight, so three pieces of light, medium, or heavy.
 Doing so will add that skill line to your list of skills.

 If you’d like to learn more about Armor Types in The Elder Scrolls Online, we also have a great Beginner Guide here.